-Have you ever thought about what auditory hallucinations sound like?
+Have you ever considered what auditory hallucinations sound like?

 The range of sounds that people perceive when experiencing auditory hallucinations is vast and intriguing.
 From whispers in the wind to booming echoes, these sounds can be as varied as the individuals who hear them.